You are using an outdated browser. Please upgrade your browser to improve your experience.

 Remember, it’s important to get expert advice from a qualified financial adviser if you’re thinking of retiring early.

-After reading this guide, we hope you have more confidence in your decision about whether you should retire early, and what you need to have in place to prepare for early retirement.
+We hope you now have more confidence about whether or not you should retire early, and what you need to prepare for early retirement.

-For more information, read our retirement planning guide, which discusses how you can increase your personal or workplace pension pot.
+For more information, read our retirement planning guide.
+It explains how you can increase your personal or workplace pension pot.

 The thoughts and opinions expressed in the page are those of the authors, intended to be informative, and do not necessarily reflect the official policy or position of SunLife.
 See our Terms of Use for more info.